 - Wellbeing and Cat Welfare

 - Behaviour monitoring

 - Engagement and Play

 Devices track activity with a monitor attached to or built into a collar.
+These are increasingly sophisticated and include the Tabcat cat locator.
 To encourage exercise, for example, a sensor could work out when your cat has been inactive for too long and start moving one of a series of toys, or games in your home.
 This will attract the cat’s attention and encourage movement and exercise.

 Let’s see how would that would work.
 Your cat’s collar might have a lightweight sensor attached.
 This tracks activity, movement and sleep patterns which are transmitted to a cloud server or digital assistant then to your smartphone.
 You may elect to play virtually with your cat, or instruct a digital assistant or toy to automatically act after a specified rest period.

 Many cat owners confess to poop spotting!
 It is part of being a cat parent, checking to see how their ‘stuff’ looks in the litter tray is a good way to monitor many health issues.
 The IoT may come to the watchers rescue and relieve them of this unpleasant task.
 Intelligent litter trays anyone?
 One company exploring exploring a smarter way to monitor cats and their health is litter tray developer Tailio.
 The Tailio helps spot when something might be amiss and alerts the App owner.

 How does a device like the Tailio work?
 This ‘intelligent’ litter tray monitors cat weight, and cat litter box routines.
 It can even be used in a multicat household.
 The device watches for changes in patterns of behaviour which can, potentially indicate the onset of disease.
 Being able to act on these early signals early might catch a illness earlier and, any treatment can begin a lot sooner.
 An added bonus?
 Your veterinary surgery can be sent a copy of any details available direct from your litter tray’s sensors.